Fresh Mild Pico de Gallo

 plaid background image

 If there’s one recipe that proves fresh ingredients are always best, it’s Pico de Gallo.
-This isn’t just salsa; it’s a vibrant, crisp topping that makes any taco or nacho instantly better.
-My recipe comes together in about 10 minutes, is full of bright flavor, and is perfectly mild—but easily spiced up if you like a little kick!
+This isn’t just salsa; it’s a bright, crisp topping that makes any taco or nacho instantly better!

 pico de gallo in bowl salt juice